TWInPartners/PDFLearner/replit.md

 ## Recent Updates (July 2025)

+### User Authentication System (Latest)
+- **NEW: Complete user authentication system** - Users can now create accounts and login to track progress across sessions
+- Added secure password hashing with salt for user registration and login
+- Implemented authentication manager with login/logout functionality
+- Enhanced database with user authentication fields (password_hash, salt)
+- Added login page with registration tab and demo mode option
+- Integrated user session management with automatic redirect to login when not authenticated
+- User progress and study materials are now tied to individual accounts
+- Demo mode still available for users who want to try without registering

+### Content Validation and Selection
+- **Content validation and selection system** - Users can review extracted PDF content and select/deselect specific sections before generating study materials
+- Split PDF text into manageable chunks with visual preview interface
+- Bulk selection controls (Select All, Deselect All, Reset Selection)
+- Real-time selection summary showing word count and section statistics
+- Only selected content is used for flashcard and quiz generation

 ### Comprehensive Gamification System
 - Implemented complete streak tracking system with badge rewards
 - Added experience point (XP) system with level progression